Federal Bureau of Investigation

 How we know this

-40% report that they don’t have enough control over which shifts they work.Based on data from 10 people who took the Breakroom Quiz between December 2024 and June 2025.
+60% of people report that it’s hard to change shifts if they need to.Based on data from 10 people who took the Breakroom Quiz between December 2024 and July 2025.

 Why this matters